Medronho

 Arbutus Brandy

-Strawberry trees have populated the Serra do Mendro since time immemorial.
-In the breezy high altitudes, they find the perfect balance, next to other shrubs, in the cork oak forest.
-The small red, orange and yellow fruits, hanging from thin stems, swaying in the cool Atlantic winds at the end of each afternoon, decorate the earth at Christmas time, in an almost poetic rusticity.
-The generously proportioned shrubs reveal their resilience, year after year.
-They offer the richness of a unique fruit, rich in aromas and flavours, macerated in the distillery.
-The steam double distillation process originates a fine and elegant arbutus brandy, with a clear, transparent, almost crystalline colour.
-It should be sipped slowly, accompanied by a good conversation.
+The strawberry trees have populated the Serra do Mendro since ancient times.
+In this cool, elevated land, they find perfect balance alongside other shrub communities in the montado.
+The small yellow-orange and red fruits, hanging from fine stems and swaying with the fresh Atlantic breezes that arrive each afternoon, decorate the land at Christmas with a rustic, almost poetic charm.
+The generously sized shrubs reveal their resilience year after year.
+They offer the richness of a unique fruit, full of aromas and flavors, macerated at the distillery and then recovered through double steam distillation — resulting in a fine and elegant medronho brandy, crystal-clear, to be savored slowly in the company of good conversation.

 The Harvest